lsst-dm/dmtn-056/index.rst

 The :ref:`Butler` implements these requests by holding a **single instance** of :ref:`Registry` and **one or more instances** of :ref:`Datastore`, to which it delegates the calls.

-These compenents constitute a separation of concerns:
+These components constitute a separation of concerns:

 * :ref:`Registry` has no knowledge of how :ref:`Datasets <Dataset>` are actually stored, and
 * :ref:`Datastore` has no knowledge of how :ref:`Datasets <Dataset>` are related and their scientific meaning (i.e. knows nothing about :ref:`Collections <Collection>`, :ref:`DataUnits <DataUnit>` and :ref:`DatasetRefs <DatasetRef>`).

-This separation of conserns is a key feature of the design and allows for different implementations (or backends) to be easily swapped out, potentially even at runtime.
+This separation of concerns is a key feature of the design and allows for different implementations (or backends) to be easily swapped out, potentially even at runtime.

 Communication between the components is mitigated by the: